How to Use OAuth Authorization

 Permissions are typically divided into the following categories:

-- Basic Info: Such as reading your avatar and nickname (usually used to display the current logged-in user).
+- Basic Info: Read your avatar and nickname (usually to display the current user).

-- Read-Only: The app can only view your code or tasks but cannot modify them.
+- Read-Only: The app can only view code or tasks but cannot modify them.

 - Read/Write: The app can modify code, create tasks, or trigger builds.

-You can revoke authorization at any time, and the action takes effect immediately:
+You can revoke authorization at any time — the action takes effect immediately:

 - Log in to CNB, click your avatar in the top right corner, and select [Settings]

-- Find [Authorized Applications] on the left side
+- Find [Authorized Applications] in the left navigation

-- Find the application you want to revoke in the application list, click [Details], then click [Revoke All Access]
+- Find the application in the list, click [Details], then click [Revoke All Access]

-Once revoked, the application will no longer be able to access any of your data until you authorize it again.
+Once revoked, the application can no longer access any of your data until you authorize it again.